 Typing noise on this keyboard is quiet, but can be quieter for those who don't bottom out the keys.
 However, the spacebar has a slight rattle to it.
 Overall, it's quiet enough to be used in an office without being bothersome.

 The Razer Cynosa Chroma has good software support.
 The Synapse 3 software lets you customize the backlight of each key individually and every key can be programmed or remapped to a different function.
 The keyboard doesn't have on-board memory, so all profiles and macros are saved within the software.
 This makes moving the keyboard to another computer somewhat inconvenient, but there's a cloud sync option available, though it requires an account.
 Unfortunately, we had some issues getting Synapse 3 working, as it's currently in Beta, but we were able to resolve the issue with a quick computer restart.
+If you need a keyboard that has software support for macOS, check out the Logitech G213 Prodigy.

 This keyboard has decent compatibility.
 It works with all desktop operating systems; however, Synapse 3 is only available on Windows, so Linux and macOS users won't be able to customize the keyboard.
 Additionally, while all keys function on Linux, Scroll Lock and Pause don't work on macOS.